adriangb/pgjobq/README.md

 A job queue built on top of Postgres.

+## Purpose

+Sometimes you have a Postgres database and need a queue.
+You could stand up more infrastructure (SQS, Redis, etc), or you could use your existing database.
+There are plenty of use cases for a persistent queue that do not require infinite scalability, snapshots or any of the other advanced features full fledged queues/event buses/message brokers have.

 ## Features

 * Best effort at most once delivery (jobs are only delivered to one worker at a time)